binnyaishu/Farm2Home/README.md

 🎯 Use Case:
 Farm2Home is useful for:
-Consumers looking for fresh and organic produce Farmers wanting to sell directly to customers Supporting local agriculture and sustainable farming
+Consumers looking for fresh and organic produce.
+Farmers wanting to sell directly to customers.
+Supporting local agriculture and sustainable farming.